NishanthDevOpsMaestro/Devops-Mostasked-interview-question/How to configure auto scaling in AWS .md

-Configuring auto scaling in AWS is a common task, and explaining it during an interview requires a structured response that demonstrates your understanding of the concept and the practical steps involved.
-Here's a comprehensive answer to the interview question, "How to configure auto scaling in AWS?"

----

-To configure auto scaling in AWS, you would typically use AWS Auto Scaling Groups.
-Auto Scaling ensures that your applications maintain their performance by automatically adjusting the number of instances in response to changes in demand.
-Here's a step-by-step guide on how to configure auto scaling in AWS:

-1. **Log into AWS Console:**
-   Access the AWS Management Console using your credentials.

-2. **Navigate to the EC2 Dashboard:**
+How to configure auto scaling in AWS?"

-   Once logged in, go to the EC2 Dashboard, which is where you can create and manage instances.
+go to the EC2 Dashboard, which is where you can create and manage instances.

-3. **Create Launch Configuration:**
+**Create Launch Configuration:**
    Start by creating a Launch Configuration.
 This configuration defines the specifications of the instances that will be launched when scaling is triggered.
 You'll need to specify the Amazon Machine Image (AMI), instance type, security groups, key pairs, and user data if needed.

-4. **Set Up Auto Scaling Group (ASG):**
+**Set Up Auto Scaling Group (ASG):**
    - Click on "Auto Scaling Groups" on the EC2 Dashboard.
-   - Click the "Create Auto Scaling group" button.
+   - Click the "Create Auto Scaling group" .
    - Configure the group, including selecting the Launch Configuration you created in the previous step.
    - Define the desired capacity, minimum and maximum instances allowed in the group.
    - Configure scaling policies: